jkoutavas/Savitar2/README.md

 √ App is 64bit only, runs on macOS 10.12 and later, including Catalina √ App is integrated with AppCenter, handles crash reporting and basic analytics √ Reading Sav 1.x world settings, opening sessions
-√ Integerated WKWebView as the output pane
+√ Integrated WKWebView as the output pane
 √ World settings Appearance tab is operational
 √ Output triggers are working
 √ Load Sav 1.x app settings (includes triggers)